iitis/ZigBeeNet/README.md

 # ZigBeeNet
 We present a decrypted ZigBee IoT network traffic dataset in a smart home environment.

-We use 14 devices in total, five different types of devices (Power Plug, Smart Light, Smart Bulb, Wall Switch and Motion Sensor) and eight different devices.
+We use 15 devices in total, six different types of devices (ZigBee Hub, Power Plug, Smart Light, Smart Bulb, Wall Switch and Motion Sensor) and nine different devices.

 **ZigBee Device List**